Individual teachers and

 Copyright Notice

-Copyright 2010, 2016 by David Burns.
-This work is a
+Copyright 2008, 2016 by David

 Learning.
-It follows the organization
+It generally follows the organization

 and content

-of the Virginia SOL framework (2008 version) for that
+of the Virginia SOL framework (2008, 2016 versions) for that

 subject.
 Some pages necessarily include phrases or sentences